-- The Ohio Board of Pharmacy - Patients, caregivers, and retail dispensary locations are all to be overseen by the Board of Pharmacy.
-Additionally, the Board of Pharmacy may approve other product forms (such as edible, oil, topical, etc.) as decided necessary.
+- The Ohio Board of Pharmacy - Cardholders, caregivers, and retail dispensary locations are all to be overseen by the Board of Pharmacy.
+Additionally, the Board of Pharmacy may approve other product forms (such as edibles, oils, topicals, etc…) as necessary.

 - The Ohio Board of Medicine - This administrative limb of the program will create and administer a licensing program for physicians.
 Additionally, the Board of Medicine will have the authority to add conditions if adequate therapeutic evidence exists.

 In September 2017, program authorities released the program for all businesses directly involved with cannabis.
 This includes physicians, cardholders, growers, processors, lab testing, and dispensary locations.

 Lawmakers predicted the program would be operational by September 1, 2018 but that was an ambitious guess.
 Ohio dispensaries started opening in January 2019.